LBipin/Python/README.md

-# Python These are Python problems done in jupyter notebook
+These are Python problems done in jupyter notebook